 A method of combining search terms by expressing the relationship of one concept to another, using the words AND, OR, and NOT.
 Most databases allow searching with these three Boolean operators.
-For more information look at Boolean Operators page.
+For more information look at the Boolean Operators page.

 An identification number assigned to a library collection item (e.g. book, video recording, musical score) which allow library users to locate the item in the collection or to request ("Call") the item from a closed stack area.
-For example, the items in the Norco College Library's collection are identified with Library of Congress call numbers.
+For example, the items in the Norco College Library's collection are identified with the Library of Congress call numbers.

 A service desk where books and other materials are loaned or checked out to library users.
-Library materials which do not circulate (Reference books and periodicals, for example) can be used within the library.
+Library materials that do not circulate (Reference books and periodicals, for example) can be used within the library.

 See Bibliographic citation.

 Copyright laws protect intellectual property from misuse by other individuals.
 Ideas and information in print or electronic form are the property of the person who created them.
 You must obtain permission to use copyrighted material.
 You may use copyrighted materials for educational purposes if you adhere to the fair-use guidelines.
 For more information refer to the Copyright page.

 specific words and phrases (descriptors) used when creating subject headings for a book, article, etc. for a specific index or catalog.
 For example, the books within the Riverside Library collection are given subject headings from the Library of Congress Subject Headings.
 Using controlled vocabulary brings together items of a similar subject under a single term.
 Compare with Natural language.

 A note in an index or document which refers to the main entry or preferred term.
 Often the note begins with See: followed by the term you should use.

 Describes how recently an item has been published.